edamame-maru/rust-quad/README.md

 ```
 to indicate the version of Rust installed.
 #### macOS, Linux
 If you're running macOS, Linux, or another Unix-like OS, run the following command to download Rustup and install Rust.
-Follow the on-screen instructions, and, when prompted, just click the enter key.
+Follow the on-screen instructions, and, when prompted, press enter to accept the default configuration.

 ```
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh